 I had a disturbing internet exchange with some strangers yesterday.
-A Facebook friend posted an article about the proposed San Francisco ban on circumcision that will make its way to the ballot.
+A social media friend posted an article about the proposed San Francisco ban on circumcision that will make its way to the ballot.

 That started a minor firestorm.
 One woman responded, “I'll keep my scalpels off your body, you keep your filthy religion off mine.
 Sound good?”